-e applied each of our 12 interventions in turn and assessed the impact on DALYs averted, compared to baseline, and the additional cost of care, compared to baseline, between 2010 and 2030 (figure 3).
+We applied each of our 12 interventions in turn and assessed the impact on DALYs averted, compared to baseline, and the additional cost of care, compared to baseline, between 2010 and 2030 (figure 3).
 Universal Test and Treat is by far the most impactful intervention (5,587,234 DALYs averted between 2010 and 2030), as this intervention does away with pre-ART care completely, initiating all HIV-positive individuals onto ART immediately and actively seeking infected individuals through HBCT.
 The second most impactful intervention is Immediate ART (3,616,936 DALYs averted), followed by HBCT with POC CD4 testing (3,534,967 DALYs averted).
 These three interventions actively seek individuals and in the case of Immediate ART and Universal Test and Treat, remove pre-ART care completely.

-The remaining interventions are less impactful but highlight important issues in the dynamics of HIV care.
-For instance, the ART Outreach and Adherence interventions are not impactful (744,915 and 697,265 DALYs averted, respectively) due to weaknesses in care upstream, many individuals never initiate ART (>75% of all HIV-related deaths between 2010 and 2030).
+The remaining single interventions are less impactful but highlight important issues in the dynamics of HIV care.
+For instance, the ART Outreach and Adherence interventions are not highly impactful (744,915 and 697,265 DALYs averted, respectively) due to weaknesses in care upstream, many individuals never initiate ART (>75% of all HIV-related deaths between 2010 and 2030).

-the maximum impact scenario of HBCT is much more impactful than the VCT intervention (1,882,403 and 615,857 DALYs averted, respectively); however, the realistic scenario of the HBCT intervention (imperfect linkage to care) highlights the importance of linkage after HBCT as this is less impactful than the maximum impact VCT intervention (431,574 and 615,857 DALYs averted, respectively).
+Among the testing interventions, the maximum impact scenario of HBCT is much more impactful than the VCT intervention (1,882,403 and 615,857 DALYs averted, respectively); however, the realistic scenario of the HBCT intervention (imperfect linkage to care) highlights the importance of linkage after HBCT as this is less impactful than the maximum impact VCT intervention (431,574 and 615,857 DALYs averted, respectively).
 Yet, both scenarios of the HBCT intervention are more than twice as expensive to implement than the VCT intervention ($2.62b, $2.06b and $898.44m (2013 USD), respectively).

 Among the linkage interventions, HBCT POC CD4 is the most impactful as it combines HBCT with a POC CD4 test to alert HIV-positive individuals of their eligibility for treatment (3,534,967 DALYs averted).
 This is the second most expensive intervention due to the cost of POC CD4 test kits and the cost of actively seeking individuals at home ($3.13m between 2010 and 2030).
 Interestingly, the VCT POC CD4 intervention averts more DALYs in the twenty-year period than the Linkage intervention (1,434,508 vs. 815,994 DALYs averted).
 This is due to the VCT POC CD4 intervention providing perfect linkage to care with the addition of a POC CD4 test; this also explains the difference in cost between the two interventions ($527.20m vs. $294.73m).